 Ingredients - Notes & Substitutions

-- Sweetener: You can sweeten the yogurt with maple syrup or honey to suit your tastes.
-Swap it out for monk fruit sweetener as a sugar-free option.
-This is optional though.
+- Sweetener: You can sweeten the yogurt with maple syrup or honey, or you can substitute it with monk fruit sweetener for a sugar-free option.

-- Berries: I used strawberries and blueberries, but you can use any mix of berries, like blackberries or raspberries.
-Or, swap the berries out for your favorite seasonal fruit, like mango, pineapple, banana, apples, or pears, cut into bite-size pieces.
-No fresh fruit?
-Frozen berries can also be used.
+- Berries: I used strawberries and blueberries, but you can use any combination of berries, such as blackberries or raspberries.
+You can also swap the berries out for your favorite seasonal fruit, such as mango, pineapple, banana, apples, or pears, cut into bite-sized pieces.
+Alternatively, use frozen berries.

-- Granola: Use high-protein granola or pick up a bag of low-sugar, high-fiber granola with a mix of nuts and seeds.
+- Granola: Choose high-protein granola or a bag of low-sugar, high-fiber granola with a mix of nuts and seeds.

 Scroll to the recipe card for a detailed list of ingredients and quantities.

-Here are the step-by-step instructions and photos on how to make a Greek yogurt parfait :
+Here are the step-by-step instructions and photos :

-Step 1: Sweeten Yogurt (optional): If sweetening the yogurt, add maple syrup (or honey) to the Greek yogurt and mix until fully incorporated.
+Step 1: Sweeten Yogurt (optional): If you like to sweeten the yogurt, add maple syrup (or honey) to the Greek yogurt and mix until fully incorporated.

-Start layering the yogurt parfait by spooning half the yogurt (¼ cup) into the bottom of a mason jar or cup.
+Start layering the yogurt parfait by spooning half the yogurt into the bottom of a mason jar or cup.

-Repeat the layers by adding the remaining yogurt followed by berries then granola.
-Greek Yogurt Parfait is ready to enjoy!
+Repeat the layers by adding the remaining yogurt, followed by berries and granola.
+Your Greek Yogurt Parfait is ready to enjoy!

 Serving Suggestion